inducer/pycuda/doc/source/driver.rst

         include_dirs=[])

-    Perform the same compilation as the corresponding :class:`SourceModule` constructor, but only returns
+    Perform the same compilation as the corresponding :class:`SourceModule` constructor, but only return
     resulting *cubin* file as a string.
+In particular, do not upload the code to the GPU.